 Have a Ball For an easy project you can make from what you have in your recycling bin, try one of these pretty paper bulbs from How About Orange.
 Use wrapping paper or magazine pages to make the ornaments pop even more.

 Does "vacationing" with your baby sound like an oxymoron?
 As someone who has ventured on road trips, beach getaways, cruises and more with my two kids, and who is writing a book about family travel—The Travel Mamas' Guide—I know that vacations now are not as easy as they were prebaby.
-And while there are tons of tips on how to get there, there's not much advice for how to manage once you arrive.
-A few simple tricks have saved some of my family's trips.
+And while there are tons of baby travel tips on how to get there, there's not much advice for how to manage once you arrive.
+A few simple tricks for how to travel with babies have saved some of my family's trips.
+Strategic Unpacking

 Just as important as what you pack—and you can check out get-ready checklists here—in my opinion, is how you unpack.